ryanwentzel/ryanlwentzel.com/collections/_articles/2025-02-07-on-anxiety.md

 \***

-Wrapping its sinuous body around my brain.
+Sinuous body wrapping itself around my brain.
 Squeezing, tighter and tighter and...

 A blizzard, maybe.
 I don't know.
 We don't have those here, but I've seen them on TV.
 Cold down in your bones.
-Wind like the coyotes on the edge of the neighborhood after dark.
-Can't see where you're going or where you've been, either.
+Wind like the coyotes at the edge of the neighborhood after dark.
+Can't see where I'm going or where I've been, either.
 Alone and lost and tired.
 So painfully tired.

 Light-headed.
 Confused.
 Why can't I think?
 Try harder.
 Concentrate.
 Try.
 Maybe I should stop thinking?
 But I can't.
 Can't rest.
 Just for a moment.
 Just to catch my breath.
 Why?
 Try harder.
 Move my legs, I've got to, right now!
 Run, get away!
 But I can't.
 So tired, so painfully tired.